Here you'll find answers to the most commonly asked questions about our Race Festival. Please get in touch if you have any other queries.

 What can I expect at the Festival Village

 The Festival Village is located close to the Pro Stage - the closest you can get to the race action.
-In the Festival Village you'll find the DYEDBRO Air Bag, a pump track, local food, the beer tent and lots of other things to see and do.
+In the Festival Village you'll find the DYEDBRO Air Bag, a pump track, local food, the Tempest Beer Tent and lots of other things to see and do.

 Attached to the Festival Village is Race Paddock where you can see what happens behind the scenes with the teams on race weekend.
 Other key facilities like toilets and medical support are also located in the Festival Village.